epimorphics/elda/docs/E1.3.2-SNAPSHOT/reference.md

 `/etc/elda/conf.d/{APP}/*.ttl`, where `{APP}` is the context path of that instance of Elda Common.
 This means that each instance may have multiple configs that it can load, and different instances can load different files.
-(See the `web.xml` for the setting of this configuration path.)
+(To see how this path is set, open up the .war file and look inside at its `web.xml`.)

 The LDA configurations contain references to the assets webapp, as seen in the minimal configuration file supplied.
 For a given `API:api` in a